 9. Expand community-based partnerships by building collaborations with local and regional community organizations that will help to grow student recruitment and enrollments.

 10. Commitment to continuous improvements, including annual surveys and reports on our progress.

 Established the COS Advisory Council on Building an Inclusive Community.
 The mission of this Council is to foster a broad sense of community across the College of Science at all levels.
 The Council is populated by representatives (1-2) from each school with an emphasis on creating more diversity across rank, gender, and other identities within COS.

 The COS Advisory Council on Building an Inclusive Community meets bi-weekly to discuss ways to make the COS academic units more inclusive and welcoming; the Council will consider holding monthly “Who are we?” meetings to bring together COS faculty, students, and staff from all identities to discuss intersectional issues of minoritization, marginalization, and bias.

 Establishing a Metacog club for incoming COS students to have a common experience and build community across the COS academic units.
 Emily Mehlman (IMPRESS coordinator) and Rita Magalhaes (IE coordinator) may jointly coordinate these workshops.

 Revised Faculty Annual Self-evaluations and Plan of Work to include a section on DEI efforts.

-CASTLE (Center for Advancing STEM Teaching Learning and Evaluation).
-CASTLE’s mission is to improve science and math education and outreach initiatives at RIT and to foster collaboration between science and math educators and education researchers.
+The mission of the Center for Advancing STEM Teaching Learning and Evaluation (CASTLE) is to improve RIT's science and math education and outreach initiatives and foster collaboration between science and math educators and education researchers.
 The Center is a network of faculty, projects, and programs engaged in scholarship surrounding STEM education for all students.

 Faculty and staff participate in seminars, workshops, and professional development opportunities offered by COS (and WISe and IE), DDI, and RIT Advance.